John Mercer, RPh

 Maria Seitz is a graduate of The Philadelphia College of Pharmacy and Science (University of the Sciences in Philadelphia).
-The majority of her professional career has been in hospital pharmacy and administration, with some retail and long term care experience.
-As Quality Manager of Reading Hospital Pharmacy Department, Maria is responsible for monitoring pharmacy processes to promote a safe and efficient environment, facilitating implementation of process improvements in medication management, monitoring regulatory compliance regarding accreditation and controlled substance reconciliation, and coordinating education, training and competency evaluation processes.
+The majority of her professional career has been in hospital pharmacy and administration, with some retail and long-term care experience.
+As Quality Manager of Reading Hospital's Pharmacy Department, Maria is responsible for monitoring pharmacy processes to promote a safe and efficient environment, facilitating implementation of process improvements in medication management, monitoring regulatory compliance regarding accreditation and controlled substance reconciliation, and coordinating education, training, and competency evaluation processes.
 Maria serves on many committees, including the Patient Safety Committee, the Medication Safety Committee, and the Pharmacy Medication Safety and Quality Committee.

 James Smith, RPh, MHA, BS

 Jim Smith is a graduate of the Philadelphia College of Pharmacy & Science (University of the Sciences in Philadelphia).
-Currently Jim is the information manager for the pharmacy department.
-In his role Jim collaborates with clinicians regarding the medication management systems, as well as implementing, maintaining and supporting pharmacy related automation and medication related clinical systems.
+Currently, Jim is the information manager for the Pharmacy Department.
+In his role, Jim collaborates with clinicians regarding the medication management systems, as well as implements, maintains, and supports pharmacy-related automation and medication-related clinical systems.
 In addition Jim collects appropriate metrics related to the medication process.

 Clinical Pharmacy Specialists: